- Arts & Lifestyle

 TWIN CITIES MEDIA ALLIANCE BOARD OF DIRECTORS

-Vice chair: Daniel Getahun, Minnesota International Center
+- Chair: Daniel Getahun, program director, Minnesota International Center

-Ann Treacy principal, Treacy Information Services
+- Ann Treacy, principal, Treacy Information Services

 The TC Daily Planet is proud to publish articles from our media partners as well as original writing by freelance citizen journalists.
 Dozens of writers have contributed original reporting to the TC Daily Planet; listed below are some (but not all) of our regular contributors.
 For bloggers, see our blogs page.